burakcanbalta/burakcanbalta/README.md

 ---

 > ❝ Every byte tells a story.
-Every day a threat emerges. ❞
+Every day poses a threat. ❞

 ---